bryopsida/syslog-portal/README.md

 ### Direct Install

-If you wish to run directly on a system, you can install with `npm install @bryopsida/syslog-portal -g` this will provide the `syslog-portal` command in your path to run the application.
+If you wish to run directly on a system, you can install with `npm install syslog-portal -g` this will provide the `syslog-portal` command in your path to run the application.

 The LTS version of node is actively tested/used, previous versions may work but are not tested.